gyrogami logo

 Categories: Projects and equipment

 I expect to tweak any Harbor Freight tool, in this case a crooked crossbeam to start with.
-During manufacturing there are jigs and fixtures to ensure its alignment so it was a bad day at the factory.
+During manufacturing there are jigs and fixtures to ensure its alignment so it must have been a bad day at the factory.
 Getting it fixed took more than ten hours in phone calls and re-re-assembly.
-They blew it big time!
-Fortunately I have access to a machine shop to ensure things are made precisely.

 And I intend to use the bejesus out of it!